This post may contain affiliate links. Click here to read my full disclosure.

-If having a craft hobby makes you happy, please do not rid your life of it just to reduce your items.
-Decluttering your crafts maybe a bit helpful, but eliminating it completely is not the answer.
+So if having a craft hobby makes you happy, keep the things you use for your crafts.
+Decluttering your crafts is helpful, but eliminating it completely is not the answer.

 As you declutter, you are physically moving things out of your home, creating more space, and allowing your home to breathe.

-If you have not tried a capsule wardrobe, I highly suggest to do so today!
-Having a cohesive wardrobe makes life much simpler.
-The pieces within your wardrobe should work together many different ways, this way you always have something to wear.
+If you have not tried a capsule wardrobe, I highly suggest you do so today!
+Having a small, versatile wardrobe makes life much simpler.

-In reality, having a large wardrobe gives your mind too many options to process, which results in feeling like you have nothing to wear.
+In reality, having a large wardrobe gives you too many options to process, which results in you feeling like you have nothing to wear.